jyty17/Narrativ-FrontEnd/README.md

   - Smartlink href => destination URL
   - Smartlink text => "Product Name, $Price at Merchant Name".

 8. Don't rewrite the Smartlink if the auction ID isn't valid.
-Verify that your code is working, "SMARTLINK 1" and "SMARTLINK 2" should be overwritten with "Highlighter brush, $15.89 at Sephora".
+To verify that your code is working, check that "SMARTLINK 1" and "SMARTLINK 2" are overwritten with "Highlighter brush, $15.89 at Sephora".
+"INVALID SMARTLINK" and "RANDOM LINK" should not be updated.

-### Run instruction
-- In this directory: `$ python -m SimpleHTTPServer`
-- Open localhost:8000.
-Refresh page after updating code.